The Parable of the Ten Minas

 14“But his subjects hated him and sent a delegation after him to say, ‘We don’t want this man to be our king’” (v.
 14).

-Interestingly, when the nobleman was crowned king, he returned to his homeland and began to make things right, by first calling in the ten servants to whom he’d loaned a mina.
+Interestingly, when the nobleman was crowned king, he returned to his homeland and began to make things right, by first calling in the ten servants to whom he’d loaned one mina.
 Each servant gave an account as to how he’d used the king’s money.

 15“He was made king, however, and returned home.
 Then he sent for the servants to whom he had given the money, in order to find out what they had gained with it.